-Giving your employees the emotion support and breathing room they need means having honest conversations with them before planning their return.
-Some may not be comfortable yet with the idea of commuting and returning to work, or may have circumstances which will prevent them from doing so full time.
+Giving your employees the emotional support and breathing room they need means having honest conversations with them before planning their return.
+Some may not be comfortable yet with the idea of commuting and returning to work, or may have circumstances that will prevent them from doing so full time.

 Conversations with staff are a vital part of the digital re-orientation process to ensure any issues are addressed.
 Consider asking the following questions: